- Phone: (941) 487-4383

 Professor Beneš is a cultural historian specializing in late medieval Italy.
 Her main research interests involve intellectual networks and the construction of history as a means to identity: specifically, how people throughout history have used and manipulated the past to suit their own ends.
-Her first book, Urban Legends: Italian Civic Identity & the Classical Past, 1250–1350 (2011) explores the use of the classical Roman past as political propaganda in the medieval Italian city-states; she is presently at work on a second book on the changing role of the classical SPQR abbreviation in the politics, ideology, and iconography of medieval and Renaissance Italy.
-Her other academic interests include book history (palaeography, codicology, illumination, and the history of libraries), Italian humanism, the history and historiography of the Renaissance, urban history, and the plague; course offerings encompass these subjects as well as general surveys of the medieval, Renaissance, and early modern periods.
-She has received numerous professional honors, including most recently (2008–9) a Mellon Foundation Post-Doctoral Rome Prize at the American Academy in Rome, Italy.
+Her first book, Urban Legends: Italian Civic Identity & the Classical Past, 1250–1350 (2011) explored the use of the classical Roman past as political propaganda in the medieval Italian city-states.
+More recently, she was the general editor of (and contributor to) A Companion to Medieval Genoa (2018) and the translator of Jacopo da Varagine’s Chronicle of the City of Genoa (1298) (forthcoming 2019).
+She is also working on a second monograph on the changing role of the classical SPQR abbreviation in the politics, ideology, and iconography of medieval and Renaissance Italy.
+Her other academic interests include book history (palaeography, codicology, illumination, and the history of libraries), Italian humanism, the history and historiography of the Renaissance, urban history, premodern travel, and the historical epidemiology (especially the plague).
+She offers courses on these subjects as well as general surveys of the medieval, Renaissance, and early modern periods.
+She has received numerous professional honors including a Post-Doctoral Rome Prize at the American Academy in Rome, Italy.

 Honors and Awards

 Andrew W. Mellon Foundation Post-Doctoral Rome Prize 2008-2009

 - General editor and contributor, A Companion to Medieval Genoa (Brill, 2018).

 - Translator, Jacopo da Varagine, Chronicle of the City of Genoa (1298) (Manchester University Press, forthcoming 2019).